This post contains affiliate links.

 We’re sharing a few Ohio weekend getaways to help you plan memorable trips as a family, couple or for singles.
 These are all destinations that we have visited and can wholeheartedly recommend.

-Before I get started, allow me to share a special tip that will help you stretch your budget even further.——>
+Before we get started, allow us to share a special tip that will help you stretch your budget even further.——>

 History lovers can join the Ohio History Connection membership program and get free entry to over 50 historic sites and museums throughout the state.
-That’s what I call a great deal!
+That’s what we call a great deal!

 Ohio State Parks

 If you’re looking for ideas for cheap weekend getaways in Ohio, we have the perfect solution!
 Ohio has 74 state parks and is one of the few states that does not charge an entrance fee.
 You can’t get more budget-friendly than that!
 Most offer camping, which is a fun way to connect with nature, with each other, and won’t cost you an arm and a leg.

 If you like the idea of spending time in nature but sleeping in a tent isn’t your jam, you’ll find many state parks have lodges and cabins you can stay in, which is a fun alternative to tents or the nearby hotels you may find.
 Connect with nature during the day and fall asleep in a comfy bed at night.
 After a good night’s sleep, you’ll be the first to hit the trails in the morning!
 You’ll also find that many parks and lodges, like Punderson Manor State Park Lodge offer an historical aspect.

 Tip: Ohioans 60 years or older can get a Golden Buckeye card for discounts on camping and lodging in the state parks!

 Read on for a few more specific Ohio State Park recommendations.